ChronoLogic12/bookmarks/README.md

 #### As a regular user of this site I want to be able to -

-- Log in to my account
-- Log out of my account
-- Write and post reviews based on books I have read
+- Find and learn about new books
-- View all reviews I have posted
-- Edit reviews that I have posted
-- Delete reviews that I have posted
-- View reviews other people have written
 - Find a books average rating
 - Search for books by parameters such as title, author and genre
 - Find the currently highest rated books
+- Add books to the site
+- Write and post reviews for books
+- View all reviews I have posted
+- Edit/delete reviews that I have posted
+- View reviews other people have written
+- Edit/delete books I have added
+- Log in to my account
+- Log out of my account

 #### As a first time visiter to this site I want to be able to -

 - Easily understand the purpose of the site
+- Learn about specific books
 - View reviews other people have written
-- Find a books average rating
 - Create an account

 #### As an admin of this site I want to be able to -